nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 - The **Nuxeo Server**, that runs on top of the Java Virtual Machine, with different deployment options.
 The Nuxeo Server exposes a modular set of features via a REST API.
 The Nuxeo Package system allows to easily define what bundles are deployed on the Nuxeo Server.
 Nuxeo Server is often called Nuxeo Platform as a shortcut, and because it is clearly the most important asset of the Nuxeo Platform, embedding a fully featured repository, a content transformation grid and a workflow engine.
 The Nuxeo Server is [benchmarked](https://benchmarks.nuxeo.com) continuously to guarantee performance expectations

-- **Nuxeo Web UI**: a flexible and pluggable content browser that allows users to perform usual content management operations in a highly productive style: browse, search, upload, preview, download, resolve tasks etc...
-WEB UI's strength is its capability of being heavily customised for taking into account your application's data model and custom business process.
+- **Nuxeo Web UI**: a flexible and pluggable content browser that allows users to perform usual content management operations in a highly productive style: browse, search, upload, preview, download, resolve tasks, etc. Web UI's strength is its capability of being heavily customised for taking into account your application's data model and custom business process.

 - **Nuxeo Addons**: as we said above, you can install additional bundles on top of the bare Nuxeo server to enrich its features and capabilities set.
 Nuxeo Addons compatible with a given version of the Nuxeo Server are distributed through the Nuxeo Marketplace.

-- **Client SDKs** and **Nuxeo Elements**: Java, JavaScript, C#, Python, PHP, iOS, DART: several clients are available for quickly start integrating with Nuxeo Server without having to know the details of our REST API.
+- **Client SDKs** and **Nuxeo Elements**: Java, JavaScript, C#, Python, PHP, iOS, DART: several clients are available to quickly start integrating with Nuxeo Server without having to know the details of our REST API.
 We even provide a rich set of web components, the "Nuxeo Elements" that brings out-of-the-box features that you can include in your application just by using the good HTML tag.

 - **Nuxeo Drive**: a desktop application that maps a Nuxeo repository's content to a Desktop's file system, with synchronization logics and offline access and edit capabilities, in the spirit of Enterprise File Sharing Systems like Dropbox or Box.